Celebrating our 20th Anniversary

 • Led campaigns halting logging in the Shawnee National Forest, Illinois’ Trail of Tears State Forest, and Forest 44 in Saint Louis in the late 1980s.

-• Co-founded the international Native Forest Network in Tasmania, Australia in 1992, and its Eastern North American Resource Center in Vermont in 1993.
+• Co-founded the international Native Forest Network in Tasmania, Australia in 1992, and its Eastern North American Resource Center in Burlington, Vermont in 1993.

 • Supported the Abenaki struggle for state recognition in Vermont and documented Cree resistance to Hydro-Quebec’s dam plans in James Bay, Quebec.

-• Advocated for the indigenous Zapatistas in Chiapas, Mexico since 1994, documenting their resistance and environmental impacts.
+• Advocated for the indigenous Zapatistas in Chiapas, Mexico since 1994, documenting their resistance to NAFTA and Neoliberalism as well as their work to protect the Lacandon Jungle.

 • Co-founded ACERCA: Action for Community and Ecology in the Regions of Central America in 1998.

-• Co-founded Climate Justice Now! in Bali, Indonesia in 2007 and co-organized protests against the Free Trade Area of the Americas and the Iraq War.
+• Co-founded Climate Justice Now! in Bali, Indonesia in 2007 and co-organized protests against UN conferences on climate change, forest conservation, and biodiversity from 2003 onwards.

 • Founded the ¡Buen Vivir!
 Gallery for Contemporary Art in Buffalo, NY in 2014, showcasing his photographs of social and ecological struggles worldwide.